elad488/Snapshot-Tool/README.md

 In order to install the tool in your Azure Cloud Shell please follow these instructions:
 - Download the AzureVM-Snapshots.ps1 script to your local hard disk.

-- open the cloud shell:
+- Open the cloud shell:

 ![alt text](https://raw.githubusercontent.com/elad488/Snapshot-Tool/master/pics/Azure-Cloud-Shell-Initiate.png)